What is a personal loan?

 Josh Richner

 The principal on a loan is the amount of money you borrow from the lender, while interest is essentially the cost of borrowing these funds.
-Better understanding how these two are connected — and also different — could help you save some money in the long run.
+Better understanding how these two relate — and how they’re distinct from one another — could help you save some money in the long run.

 Loan principal is the total amount you borrow from a lender.
 When you ask for a specific loan amount, you are asking for an amount of principal.

 As an example of how loan payoff works, say you take out a $12,000 personal loan with a 9% fixed interest rate over five years.
-According to the amortization schedule, your monthly payment will be $249.10 each month.
-In your first payment, $159.10 will go toward principal and $90 toward interest.
+According to your amortization schedule, your monthly payment is $249.10 each month.
+In your first payment, $159.10 goes toward principal and $90 toward interest.

-Your 30th payment — when you are about halfway through your loan term — will consist of $197.60 in principal and $51.50 in interest.
+Your 30th payment — when you are about halfway through your loan term — consists of $197.60 in principal and $51.50 in interest.
 Your last payment will only have $1.85 in interest, with the rest going toward principal.

-Here’s how the payments would break down on a yearly basis:
+Here’s how the payments break down on a yearly basis:

 Beginning principal balance | Interest paid | Principal paid | Ending principal balance | |